- What do you need to know about electrical fuses?

 A multimeter is a general-purpose tool used in electrical work.

-It can measure the properties of an electrical circuit and its components such as electrical connection, voltage, current, and resistance.
+You can measure the properties of an electrical circuit with a simple tool and the details like electrical connection, voltage, current, and resistance.

-Did we mention that you can also use it to measure the capacity of a battery too?
+Did I mention that you can also use a multimeter to measure the capacity of a battery too?

-Depending on the model and type you use, using a multimeter may seem daunting at first with all the settings and dials, but trust that it’s actually quite easy to use.
+Depending on the model and type you use, using a multimeter may seem daunting at first with all the settings and dials, but I find multimeters quite easy to use.

 Up top, we have a screen that shows the value of whatever you are measuring.
 Below that we have some buttons is the main dial where you can choose what you will be measuring for.